-Choosing a Professional Shrub Trimming Service in Alexandria, Arlington, and Springfield, VA
+Choosing a Professional Shrub Pruning Service in Alexandria, Arlington, and Springfield, VA

-Chances are, you don’t want to have to worry about all of the hassles associated with handling shrub trimming (pruning) on your own.
+Chances are, you don’t want to have to worry about all of the hassles associated with handling shrub pruning on your own.
 You may not have realized how complicated it could be or just how many nuances are involved with pruning the right way.